m4cit/MaChAmp-TWG-Data-Augmentation/README.md

    ```
 3. Place all files and folders into the main directory of MaChAmp-TWG.

+## Input Parameters
-## Options
+### Word Replacement Options
-**-h, --help**

 **--unimorph0:**
->UniMorph Inaccurate verb replacements with regard to transitivity.
+>UniMorph inaccurate verb replacements with regard to transitivity.
 In place of --unimorph1, --internal, --supertag, or --original.

 **--unimorph1:**
->UniMorph Accurate verb replacements with regard to transitivity.
+>UniMorph accurate verb replacements with regard to transitivity.
 In place of --unimorph0, --internal, --supertag, or --original.

 **--internal:**
->For internal word swapping.
+>Internal word replacements.
 In place of --unimorph0, unimorph1, --supertag, or --original.

 **--supertag:**
->For internal supertag word swapping.
+>Internal supertag word replacements.
 In place of --unimorph0, unimorph1, --internal, or --original.

 **--original:**
->Appends the training data by itself without changes.
+>Augmentation with unchanged original sentences.
 In place of --unimorph0, unimorph1, --internal, or --supertag.

+### General Options
+**-h, --help**

 **-i, --RRGinput:**
 >(OPTIONAL) Filtered RRG file input.
 Default file: "rrgparbank/conllu/filtered_acc_en_conllu.conllu".